Boraspati ni Tano: Mythology

 Boraspati ni Tano is the Earth deity in Batak mythology, representing fertility, wealth and the underworld.
 The name Boraspati ni Tano is derived from the Sanskrit word Brihaspati, a Hindu astrological representation of Jupiter, and also the name of the day of the week Thursday.

 Boraspati ni Tano is one of the most important personifications of natural forces of Batak's cosmology, together with Boru Saniang Naga (water deity).
 While Boraspati ni Tano is a male god of the earth and the underworld, Boru Saniang Naga is a serpentine female water deity who personifies the storm, the sea, the spring water, and other weather elements that are especially dangerous for the fishermen.
 Boraspati ni Tano is responsible for the fertility of the land.
 Because of this, Boraspati ni Tano was frequently mentioned in the public invocations (Batak tonggo-tonggo) as a very important figure.
-Boraspati ni Tano was invoked at the beginning of any undertaking, such founding villages and establishing houses (specifically when the offering-pole was planted into the ground).
+Boraspati ni Tano was invoked at the beginning of any undertaking, such as founding villages and establishing houses (specifically when the offering-pole was planted into the ground).
 The Batak deities, together with the ancestor spirits, are the focus of the indigenous religion of the Batak before the arrival of Islam and Christianity.